 Thanking the Thespians

-I want to start off by thanking every professor here.
-You have all taught me so much and taken such good care of me.
-You’re all getting lengthy heartfelt letters from me, so I’d like to take the time to thank several students specifically.
-I’d like to thank John Marshall, Jess, and Saul for teaching me to work my ass off.
+I’d also like to take the time to thank several students specifically: I’d like to thank John Marshall and Jess for teaching me to work my ass off.
 Aldrin, Tyler, and Johnny for reminding me to laugh and be silly.
-Cameron, Bella, and Trevor for being some of my favorite humans.
-Allison, Kim, and Jennifer for being the best partners to work with.
-Lizzy and Kal for being the most authentic, kind people, and Clea for being my partner in crime.
+Cameron, Bella, and Saul for being some of my favorite humans on the planet.
+Allison, Kim, and Jennifer for being the best partners to work with and laugh with.
+Lizzy and Kal for being the most authentic, kind people.
 Callie, Leah, Nora, Ana, Itzel, and anyone else who has stepped foot in the Wesley.
-Noelle and Edith for being the best officers and even better friends.
-And of course, Gavin, for being an incredible supporter and partner.
-I’d also like to thank each and every member of Flight 12, all of the BFA actors, most of the BAs, and a handful of the MTs.
+Clea for being my forever partner in crime.
+Noelle and Edith for being the best Flight 12 officers and even better best friends.
+And of course, Gavin, for being my number one supporter and most loving partner.
+If I left college with no degree but a Gavin in my life, I’d be the luckiest girl alive.
+I’d also like to thank each and every member of Flight 12, all of the BFA actors, and all of the people (good and bad) who have shaped my time the past few years.

-Now, for some of my highly sought-after personal advice.
+Now, for some of my highly sought-after personal advice:

 What I lack in raw talent I will always make up for in hard work and dedication.
 Be the most hard working person in the room and opportunities will follow.